Create a workbook

 The return on investment (ROI) for colleges is calculated using cost and earnings after graduation.
 In this section, you will begin your analysis by calculating ROI for all United States colleges.

 - If necessary, open your US Colleges workbook.

 - Drag the CollegeScorecard.Table1 dataset to the New page tab.

 - Drag the dataset to your page and drop it on the Map drop zone to create a map of United States colleges.

 - Change the basemap to Light Gray Canvas.

-- Click the Action button on the map to open the Analytics pane.
+- Click the map to activate it, if necessary.
+Click the Action button on the map to open the Analytics pane.